-Take a memorable seal and dolphin cruise within the outer lagoon of Walvis Bay, an ideal way of seeing Cape fur seals, dolphins, pelicans, flamingos and a wide variety of other sea birds.
+Take a memorable seal and dolphin cruise within the outer lagoon of Walvis Bay.
+This is an ideal way of seeing Cape fur seals, dolphins, pelicans, flamingos and a wide variety of other sea birds.
 If you are lucky, you might see whales, leatherback turtles and sunfish.

 Day 6 Damaraland

-Head inland today, passing Namibia’s highest mountain, the Brandberg, towards Twyfelfontein, offering some of the most breath-taking scenery on your safari.
+Head inland today, passing Namibia’s highest mountain, the Brandberg, towards Twyfelfontein.
+On the way, you will be offered some of the most breath-taking scenery of your safari.
 See rock engravings (recently declared a UNESCO World Heritage Site), Burnt Mountain and the Organ Pipes.

 Day 7 Damaraland

-Take a 4×4 excursion along the ephemeral Aba Huab River valley to explore and search for game, including the elusive desert adapted elephants, if they are in the area.
+Take a 4×4 excursion along the ephemeral Aba Huab River valley to explore and search for game.
+Certainly, if they are in the area, you might be lucky to spot the elusive desert adapted elephants.
 Later, your guide will take you on a walk around your camp.